 Simple English definitions for legal terms

-Read a random definition: income beneficiary
+Read a random definition: Office of Housing

 Sudden heat and passion refers to a strong and sudden feeling of anger, fear, or hatred that is triggered by something someone else says or does.
 This feeling can sometimes cause a person to act impulsively and without thinking clearly.
 In some cases, this feeling can be used as a defense in court to reduce a murder charge to manslaughter.
 It is important to note that this feeling does not have to be so extreme that the person does not know what they are doing, but it must be strong enough to influence their actions in the moment.